microsoft/tensorwatch/docs/lazy_logging.md

 TensorWatch has two core classes: `Watcher` and `WatcherClient`.
 The `Watcher` object will open up TCP/IP sockets by default and listens to any incoming requests.
 The `WatcherClient` allows you to connect to `Watcher` and have it execute any Python [lambda expression](http://book.pythontips.com/en/latest/lambdas.html) you want.
 The Python lambda expressions consume a stream of values as input and outputs another stream of values.
 The lambda expressions may typically contain [map, filter, and reduce](http://book.pythontips.com/en/latest/map_filter.html) so you can transform values in the input stream, filter them, or aggregate them.
 Let's see all these with a simple example.

 ## Create the Client
-You can either create a Jupyter Notebook or get the existing one in your repo at `notebooks/lazy_logging.ipynb`.
+You can either create a Jupyter Notebook or get the existing one in the repo at `notebooks/lazy_logging.ipynb`.

 Let's first do imports: